CommonAccord/Cmacc-Org/Doc/Wx/org/genomicsandhealth/REWG/Paris/Jim/Access_Sketch_v0.md

 4.Ti=Domain.

 4.sec=The area of use.
 Examples would include for all medical purposes, for the subject's precise medical condition, and places in between or elsewhere.
-(Goal., Purpose. ?)
+(Domain., Field. ?)

 5.Ti=Contact.

 5.sec=May or must the subject be recontacted?
 Return results, ask for more permissions, etc.

-6.Ti=Use.
+6.Ti=For.

 6.=[Wx/org/genomicsandhealth/REWG/Paris/Access/Sec/Use_v0.md]

-7.Ti=Attribution.
+7.Ti=Relay.

-7.0.sec=This is a category that in medicine is probably only applicable to intermediaries, not the subject.
+7.0.sec=The further distribution of the info and of derivatives.
+This is a category that in medicine is probably only applicable to intermediaries, not the subject.
 Is this the equivalent set of issues as Creative Commons BY-SA etc.?
 Would that help comprehension?

 7.=[Wx/org/genomicsandhealth/REWG/Paris/Access/Sec/Attribution_v0.md]